 After years under different rules including the Kingdom of Yugoslavia, Croatia finally gained its full independence on the 25th of June, 1991.

-Zagreb became the capital of the Balkan country in April 1941.
+Zagreb became the capital of this Balkan country in April 1941.

-The Pula Arena in Pula, Croatia is the only remaining Roman amphitheatre in the world to maintain its four side towers.
+The Pula Arena in Pula, Croatia is the only remaining Roman amphitheater in the world to maintain its four side towers.
 It is one of the remaining three pieces of Roman architecture to keep its architectural integrity.
-It’s the 6th biggest amphitheatre in existence.
+It’s the 6th biggest amphitheater in existence.

 Thanks to the English poet Lord Byron, Dubrovnik was known as the “Adriatic Pearl” in the early 19th Century.